-- Redirects users to a web portal page for authentication. - Supports captive, interactive (prompted) user authentication of IP addresses (users) that match the Captive Portal rule. - Can be used with LDAP and Legacy NTLM; IWA and RADIUS are not supported. - ◆ Handles credential caching and expiration per the global configuration; cookie authentication and caching are not supported. - Allows the authentication form (web portal page) to be customized to suit your needs. - Supports only basic authentication.
+- Redirects users to a web portal page for authentication. - Supports captive, interactive (prompted) user authentication of IP addresses (users) that match the Captive Portal rule. - Can be used with LDAP and Legacy NTLM; IWA and RADIUS are not supported. - ◆ Handles credential caching and expiration per the global configuration; cookie authentication and caching are also supported. - Note that most applications on mobile devices do not share cookies.
+For those applications, IP-based identification will be required.
+See the Credential Cashing section of Global authentication options for more information. - Also, for web applications that use Ajax, where Ajax is configured to prevent cookies, cookie-mode cannot support sites that include cross-origin requests (CORS) that rely on Ajax. - Allows the authentication form (web portal page) to be customized to suit your needs. - Supports only basic authentication. - Provides the option to display the authentication page using either HTTP or HTTPS.

 When adding an authentication rule (see Creating an authentication rule), a new option is provided.
-Navigate to Configure > Security > Access Control > Authentication Rules and click Enable next to Captive Portal to select the feature.
+Navigate to Configure > Security > Access Control > Authentication Rules and click Enabled for HTTPS/HTTP Authentication page next to Captive Portal to select the feature.
 Users who match the rule are redirected to the new web portal authentication page.

-- This option is disabled if an IWA domain is included in the Auth Sequence list. - When this option is enabled, an error message will display if an IWA domain is selected for inclusion in the Auth Sequence list.
+- This option is disabled if an IWA domain is included in the Auth Sequence list. - ◆ When this option is enabled, an error message will display if an IWA domain is selected for inclusion in the Auth Sequence list.